 They were smart residential real estate investors - and were in way over their head on a deal.
 Something like that can take years (if ever) to come back from.

 The Game: finding opportunities that others don't see.
 What do you know that others don't?
 Why are you uniquely set to win in the game of real estate investing?

 If you're just getting started and wondering if I'm someone you can trust for information - a good first place is to listen to my podcast: The Investing Advantage.
 I think there are 205 episodes.
 You can get a sense as my values and what I believe in.

 I don't have all the answers.
 I'm committed to learning real estate investing and have been in it full time since 2004.
 Over that time, I've learned some valuable lessons, and hopefully they help someone avoid the mistakes I've made (or seen others make).

-Personally - I love to mountain and road bike, run, weights (sealfit), golf, waterski, snowboard (last year my wife got me into downhill skiing).
+Personally - I love to mountain bike, road bike, run, weights (sealfit), golf, waterski, snowboard (last year my wife got me into downhill skiing).
 We travel a bit and spend most of our evenings taking our 3 kids to soccer and my son to hockey.